Alfredo E. Evangelista: Biography

 Alfredo Esguerra Evangelista was born in Davao City on September 22, 1926.
 He completed his primary and secondary education in Davao City.
 His parents, Catalino N. Evangelista from Pangasinan and Filomena S. Esguerra from Dumaguete City, initially did not support the idea of him becoming an archaeologist; instead, they wanted him to be a lawyer.

 He was married to Perfecta Gonzales.

 He continued to head the Anthropology Division of the National Museum of the Philippines until his retirement as its deputy director in 1989.

 Alfredo E. Evangelista died at his home in San Pedro, Laguna, on October 18, 2008, at the age of 82.

 Educational Background

-Evangelista obtained his bachelor's degree in History from the University of the East in 1953.
-He then earned his master's degree in anthropology in 1959 from the University of Chicago under the Fulbright Program.
+Evangelista obtained his bachelor's degree in history from the University of the East in 1953.
+He earned a master's degree in anthropology in 1959 from the University of Chicago under the Fulbright Program.
 He joined the National Museum of the Philippines following his graduation from Chicago.

-Evangelista's first encounter with archaeology came to him at the University of the East, when Wilhelm Solheim taught a Social Science course there.
-It was this encounter that led Evangelista and many other Filipinos to the field of Archaeology.
+Evangelista's first encounter with archaeology occurred at the University of the East, where Wilhelm Solheim taught a Social Science course.
+This encounter introduced Evangelista and many other Filipinos to the subject.

 In November 1949, while an undergraduate student, Evangelista and his classmate Arsenio Manuel were chosen by Wilhelm Solheim to participate in archaeological digs supervised by Professor H. Otley Beyer.
-He and his team excavated sites from the Bondoc Peninsula up to the Batungan Mountain range in Masbate.
-There they uncovered pottery specimens dating back to the Neolithic age.
+Beyer and his team excavated sites from the Bondoc Peninsula to the Batungan Mountain range in Masbate, where they uncovered pottery specimens dating back to the Neolithic age.